 What Is EV-DO?EV-DO is a high-speed network protocol used for wireless data communications, primarily Internet access.
 EV-DO is considered a broadband technology like DSL or cable modem Internet services.

 Certain classes of cellular phones support EV-DO.
-These phones may be available from various phone carriers around the world including Sprint and Verizon in the U.S. Additionally, various PCMCIA adapters and external modem hardware exists to enable laptops and handheld devices for EV-DO.
+These phones may be available from various phone carriers around the world including Sprint and Verizon in the U.S. Various PCMCIA adapters and external modem hardware exists to enable laptops and handheld devices for EV-DO.

 As with many other network protocols, the theoretical maximum data rates of EV-DO are not achieved in practice.
 Real-world networks may run at 50% or less of the rated speeds.